tatsuworks/gateway/README.md

 NOTE: This currently only supports Tatsu's specific use case.
 More backends will be written in the future as time permits.

+A custom ETF parser was written from the ground up.
+During peak traffic, gateway uses ~4 cores for 500 shards.
+I expect this to lower once zlib/zstd is implemented since most of the cpu time is spent in the kernel on IO.

-State is stored in [foundationdb](https://www.foundationdb.org/) and accessed via a separate [service](https://github.com/tatsuworks/state).
+State is stored in [foundationdb](https://www.foundationdb.org/) and accessed via [state](https://github.com/tatsuworks/state).

 Events are pushed to [redis](https://redis.io) using `RPUSH`.
 The content is the `d` key of the event encoded as ETF.